foerstner-lab/Bits_and_pieces_for_the_carpentries_workshops/cheat_sheets/git_de.md

+# Git

-- git init - creates a git repository
+- git init - Initiiert eine neue Git-Repositorium
 - git status - view the status of your files in the working directory and staging area
 - git add - tells git to start tracking a file, or a series of files.
 - git commit - commits ‘saves’ the staged snapshot to the project history.